Final results on the $0\nu\beta\beta$ decay half-life limit of $^{100}$Mo from the CUPID-Mo experiment: Efficiencies

 We note that the trigger efficiency for this analysis is taken as 100\%.
 The typical 90\% trigger thresholds are $\sim$8.5~\,keV and $\sim$0.55~\,keV for LMO detectors and LD's respectively, well below the 40~\,keV analysis threshold used by the anti-coincidence cuts.
 The trigger efficiencies are measured by injecting scaled pulse templates into actual noise events and running these through the optimum trigger for each channel-dataset pair.
 More details of this process are described in \cite{helisThesis} (Sect.
 3.3.2).

 The pileup efficiency is the probability that an event will not have another pulse in the same time window during which event reconstruction takes place.
-We estimate this by counting the number of noise events that do not have any pulses in the waveform with energy reconstruction of $\pm 20$ keV ($\sim$15$\sigma$).
+In addition, we check if the energy of the noise event is biased by $>$ 20 keV.
+If either of these two possibilities occur, we consider the event a pileup.
+We compute the pileup rejection efficiency as the ratio of the noise events passing the single trigger criterion and with energy inside $\pm$20~\,keV to the total number of noise events.
 We present the exposure weighted average over all datasets in Table~\ref{tab:effs} and assign a 1\% uncertainty to this calculation due to the extrapolation from noise to physics events.
 We note that this is equivalent to a statistical calculation based on the known trigger rate, but this method averages over varying trigger rates (in time or across channels).

-The AC, DC, and muon veto cuts are not expected to have energy dependent efficiencies and represent detector deadtimes.
+The anti-coincidence, delayed coincidence, and muon veto cuts are not expected to have energy dependent efficiencies and represent detector deadtimes.
 For each of these we evaluate the efficiency utilizing events in the $^{210}$Po $Q$-value peak at 5407~\,keV, as this peak has a very high energy and provides a clean sample of physical events.
 We extract the efficiency as $\varepsilon=N_{\text{pass}}/N_{\text{total}}$ integrating in a $\pm$50\,keV window around the peak; the results are listed in Table~\ref{tab:effs}.

 We compute the efficiency of the normalized light distance cut (i.e., LY cut) and the PSD cut using a new method in this analysis.
 We fit the $\gamma$ peaks in the \mone data as they provide a clean sample of signal-like events, and are a more robust population with which to evaluate the efficiency, compared to using all physics events as was done previously~\cite{CuMoPRL}.
 In order to account for background with non-signal like events around each peak we fit the distributions of both events passing and failing each cut to a Gaussian plus linear model.
 The efficiency is then given as: